-The Mississippi Blossoms Convention Center is expected to offer a total of about 600,000 sq. ft. of functional meeting space.
-The plan calls for a 365,000 sq. ft. exhibit hall and three main ballrooms measuring 50,000, 30,000 and 15,000 square feet.
-This space will also be supported by 65,000 square feet of pre-function space and 70,000 square feet of breakout space including several boardrooms.
+The Mississippi Blossoms Convention Center is expected to offer a total of about 150,000 sq. ft. of functional meeting space.
+The Innovation Group assumed that the space would feature a major ballroom, a junior ballroom and ample meeting room (breakout room).
+These functional areas will also be supported by pre-function space, possibly including some outdoor venues.
 The Innovation Group assumed that the meeting space would utilize the latest audio and visual technology.

-The overnight convention guests will primarily be accommodated by the nine-story 1,200-room Myriad Palace Hotel structured to cater to convention travelers.
+The overnight convention guests will primarily be accommodated by the nine-story 600room Myriad Palace Hotel structured to cater to convention travelers.
 We assumed that the hotel would garner a rating equivalent to a Triple-A four-diamond rating or higher.
-The hotel is expected to offer a full-service spa, a fitness center and several appropriate retail outlets as well as numerous food & beverage venues.
-The following chart details the allocation of the roughly 600,000 square feet of convention space:
+The hotel is expected to offer a full-service spa; a fitness center and several appropriate retail outlets as well as numerous food & beverage venues.
+The following chart details the allocation of the roughly 150,000 square feet of convention space:

 Subject Convention Facility Supply

+Annual

-Supply Annual Supply % of Total
+Supply Supply % of Total

-Exhibit 365,000 133,225,000 68.9%

-Ballroom 95,000 34,675,000 17.9%
+Exhibit 0 0 0.0%

+Ballroom 97,500 35,587,500 78.0%

-Meeting Room 70,000 25,550,000 13.2%
+Meeting Room 27,500 10,037,500 22.0%

-Subtotal 530,000 193,450,000 100.0%
+Subtotal 125,000 45,625,000 100.0%

 Pre-function/Misc.
-70,000
+25,000

-Total 600,000
+Total 150,000